Ophrys apifera, one of the wild orchids grown in vitro and transplanted in the areas restored within the LIFE Magredi Grasslands Project

-On the plain of our region, the wild orchids related to natural meadows were much more widespread than today.
+In the plains of our Region wild orchids, that grow in natural grasslands, were a lot more widespread than today.

-One of the factors that led to their rarefaction has been the change from an extensive agricolture, linked to the family economy type, to current one where agricolture is intensive and industrial.
-This model is the one that has been mainly used since the last post-war period.
-The decreasing of prairies has progressively reduced the presence of orchids and the abandonment of traditional practices of mowing, timber harvesting and grazing has favoured the shrub-encroachment of the few permanent meadows survived.
+One of the factors that led to its reduction has been the transition from extensive agriculture, linked to a family economy, to today's intensive and industrial type of economy.
+This model is the one that has prevailed especially since the last post-war period.
+All this, on the one hand has progressively reduced the presence of orchids at the same time as the reduction of grasslands, and on the other hand, due to the abandonment of traditional practices - such as mowing, harvesting of timber and pasture - has favored scrub encroachment of the few surviving permanent meadows.

-Most of the wild orchids that still survive in the plains are those related to peat bogs, wet meadows and dry grasslands.
+Most of the wild orchids that still survive in the plains are those related to the peat bogs, wet meadows and magredi.

-Within the Life Project the launch of an experimental research to identify the techniques of in-vitro propagation and in-nursery acclimatization of seedlings belonging to orchids species peculiar of dry grasslands is foreseen.
-The in-vitro propagation currently offers the best chance of success compared to other techniques.
-For this reason, it is best to have technical experts for research, seeds collection and for the seeding on sterile substrates in conditioned environment.
-The acclimatization of seedlings will instead be carried out in the nursery managed by the Regional Service.
-The plants produced shall be transplanted on restored dry grasslands.
-Among the species subject of experimentation there are, as example: the Green-winged Orchid (Orchis morio), the Fragrant orchid (Gymnadenia conopsea), the Bee orchid (Ophrys apifera), l'orchide cimicina (Ophrys coriophora), the three-toothed orchid (Orchis tridentata ), the military orchid (Orchis militaris), the lesser butterfly orchid (Platanthera bifolia) and the Long Lipped Serapis (Serapias vomeracea).
+Within the LIFE Project, an experimental research project was carried out to identify in vitro propagation techniques and greenhouse acclimatization of the plants belonging to the most characteristic orchid species of dry grasslands.
+Although in vitro propagation is rather difficult, it is, at present, the one that offers the best chances of success compared to other techniques.
+For this reason we have used expert personnel for research, seed harvesting and subsequent seeding on sterile substrates in conditioned environments.
+The adaptation of seedlings was carried out in the greenhouses present in the nursery managed by the Biodiversity Department.
+The plants produced can be transplanted, at a later time in the dry grasslands that have been restored.
+Among the species being tested: the Lesser Orchid (Orchis morio), the Pink Hand (Gymnadenia conopsea), the Bee Orchid (Ophrys apifera), the Bug Orchid (Anacamptis coriophora), the Three-toothed Orchid (Orchis tridentata ), the Military Orchid (Orchis militaris), the Lesser Butterfly Orchid (Platanthera bifolia) and the Greater Serapis (Serapias vomeracea).